google/beacon-platform/samples/android/README.md

 - ![help](BeaconServiceDemoApp/app/src/main/res/drawable-hdpi/ic_action_help.png) Unknown status

 Clicking on an entry takes you to the management screen for that beacon.
 There you'll be able to register the beacon, update the location, stability, description, activation status, and create and delete simple attachment data.
 Fields that are editable are marked with the ![mode-edit](BeaconServiceDemoApp/app/src/main/res/drawable-mdpi/ic_action_mode_edit.png) icon.

+## FAQ
+Q. When I launch the app my beacons appear to be locked!
+Clicking on them says "Not Authorized"!

+A. The app fetches the status of every sighted beacon with a [get](https://developers.google.com/beacons/proximity/reference/rest/v1beta1/beacons/get) call.
+A 403 means you don't have permission.
+If you're certain the beacon ID hasn't been registered by someone else, this is because you haven't done the Google Developers Console dance correctly.
+Check that you've followed all the steps outlined above.
+You need to have a dev console project, with an OAuth 2.0 Client ID that has the right package name and the SHA1 of the key that Android Studio is using to sign your app.
+If any piece of this puzzle is missing, the server will reject your calls with a 403 not authorized call.